MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-in-polygon-function.md

 * LinearRingShell is required and defined as a `counterclockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be only one shell.
 * LinearRingHole is optional and defined as a `clockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be any number of interior rings and holes.
-* LinearRing vertices must be distinct with at least 3 coordinates.
+* LinearRing vertices must be distinct with at least three coordinates.
 The first coordinate must be equal to the last; therefore, at least four entries are required.
-* Coordinates [longitude,latitude] must be valid where longitude is a real number in range [-180, +180] and latitude is a real number in range [-90, +90].
+* Coordinates [longitude,latitude] must be valid where longitude is a real number in the range [-180, +180] and latitude is a real number inthe range [-90, +90].
 * LinearRingShell encloses at most half of the sphere.
 LinearRing divides the sphere into two regions.
 The smaller of the two regions will be chosen.
 * LinearRing edge length must be less than 180 degrees.
 The shortest edge between the two vertices will be chosen.
 * LinearRings must not cross and must not share edges.LinearRings may share vertices.